 New to the EasyReader range, EasyReader Premium helps break down barriers to learning, which students with visual impairments or neurodiverse conditions may face throughout their education.

-EasyReader Premium is available now as an exclusive free trial for schools, colleges and universities in the UK, USA and Canada.
-The free trial period will run until 31 May 2022.
+EasyReader Premium is available now for schools, colleges and universities in the UK, USA and Canada.
+Find out more and purchase an EasyReader Premium Education Subscription at the Dolphin website.

 What is EasyReader Premium?